nackdai/aten/README.md

 #### What is RunCMake.sh

 `RunCMake.sh` is a scirpt to help you to build `aten` with CMake.
+It is located in `scripts` directory.
+If you would like to use it.
+Copy it to the build directory you want.

 It needs 2 arguments as below:

 1. Build Type: `Debug` or `Release`